HGVSnomenclature/VarNomen/_recommendations/general.md

 	*	**protein level** Lys76Asn ([_see Details_](/recommendations/protein)): the amino acid(s) affected in 3- or 1-letter followed by a number [IUPAC-IUBMB assigned amino acid symbols](http://www.chem.qmul.ac.uk/iubmb/misc/naseq.html#500){:target="\_blank"}
 			*	**three-letter** amino acid code is preferred ([_see Standards_](/bg-material/standards/#aacode))
 *	**prioritisation**: when a description is possible according to several types, the preferred description is: (1) deletion, (2) inversion, (3) duplication, (4) conversion, (5) insertion
 	* 	when a variant can be described as a duplication or an insertion, prioritisation determines it should be described as a duplication
+	*	descriptions removing part of a reference sequence replacing it with part of the same sequence are not allowed (e.g. NM\_004006.2:c.[762_768del;767_774dup])
 *	only **approved** [HGNC gene symbols](http://www.genenames.org){:target="\_blank"} should be used to describe genes

 * * *